Testing your dentist performs to determine if your tooth needs root canal treatment.

 c) Electric pulp testing (EPT).

-As its name implies, with this type of testing the tooth’s nerve is exposed to electrical stimulation and the results observed.
+As its name implies, with this type of testing the tooth’s nerve is exposed to electrical stimulation and the results are observed.

 How a dentist performs electric pulp testing.